Salis Abdul Samed: Clermont

-On 24 July 2019, Abdul Samed joined Clermont on a two-year loan deal from the JMG Academy.
+Abdul Samed played for JMG Academy originally in Accra, before later moving to the academy in Djékanou, Ivory Coast, after the Accra academy closed.
+On 24 July 2019, he joined Clermont on a two-year loan deal from the JMG Academy.
 He made his debut with the club in a 2–2 (5–4 on penalties) Coupe de la Ligue loss to Lens on 27 August 2019.
+Samed was part of the Clermont squad that earned promotion into the Ligue 1 after placing second in the 2019–20 Ligue 2.
 On 12 July 2021, Abdul Samed moved to Clermont on a permanent basis and signed a four-year contract.